 One exception: If you have published a book, CD or similar item directly relevant to MindFreedom’s work, then once it is published and available to the public, you may mail us an unsolicited review copy with information about how people can obtain your book.
 See our “contact us” information to mail anything bigger than an envelope.

 We cannot guarantee a review, acknowledgment, or use in the Mad Market, etc., of your book.
 However at the very least a book on our topic is placed in our public lending library.
 Because of the quantity of books on our topic, we are not always able to do more.
-However, occasionally in special circumstances we are able to add to ourof books that are sold on the web and at conferences.
+However, occasionally in special circumstances we are able to add to our Mad Market of books that are sold on the web and at conferences.
 Contact our office for more information.

 I am a concerned mental health professional, how do I fit in?